vegaprotocol/documentation/docs/releases/overview.md

 - A referrer may receive a proportion of referee's paid fees as a reward.
 - A referee may be eligible for a discount on fees they incur.

 Providing a party has been associated with a referral set for long enough, they will become eligible for greater benefits as their referral set's running taker volume increases.
-To see more details check out this [spec](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0083-RFPR-on_chain_referral_program.md).
-The work items completed on this feature can be seen on issues and pull requests with the [`referral `](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Areferral+) label.
+To see more details check out this [spec ↗](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0083-RFPR-on_chain_referral_program.md).
+The work items completed on this feature can be seen on issues and pull requests with the [`referral ` ↗](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Areferral+) label.

 #### Expanded reward opportunities